scaleoutsean/awesome-solidfire/README.md

 #### Rancher

 - Rancher on NetApp HCI: See the official NetApp HCI solutions page for additional details.
-I have a personal site with notes on this solution [here](https://scaleoutsean.github.io/solid-rancher)
+I have a personal site with notes on this solution from a SolidFire angle [here](https://scaleoutsean.github.io/solid-rancher)
-- Provision it to NetApp HCI vSphere clusters from the CLI with [ez-rancher](https://github.com/NetApp/ez-rancher/)
+- Provision Rancher K8s to NetApp HCI vSphere clusters from the CLI with [ez-rancher](https://github.com/NetApp/ez-rancher/)
-- Check out my "Rancher with SolidFire" notes at [solid-rancher](https://scaleoutsean.github.com/solid-rancher/)

 #### Google Anthos